 ‘For the past 6 and a half years I, like millions of users, have been able to rely on Unity’

 There I said it.
-So, naturally, I am feeling a little sad that Unity is retiring from its role as the default Ubuntu desktop.
-It will be replaced by (the also-awesome) GNOME Shell in Ubuntu 17.10 onwards.
+So, naturally, I was among those sad that Unity retired from its role as the default Ubuntu desktop, replaced by (the also-awesome) GNOME Shell in Ubuntu 17.10 onwards.

 A Quick History

 ‘it’s testament to the design vision behind it that the Unity desktop of old is recognisable to users of Unity today’

 Unity became the default Ubuntu desktop in Ubuntu 11.04 ‘Natty Narwhal’, having debuted as the distro’s netbook interface in the release prior, Ubuntu 10.10.